kay-mw/portfolio/README.md

         print(f"Error in request: {e}")
         return None
 ```
-This was simple enough to extract user data, but as anime data contained more information per page, I would need to utilise pagination with a basic while loop.
+This was simple enough to extract user data, but as anime data contained more information per page, I would need to utilize pagination with a basic while loop.
 ```
 while True:
     response_ids = fetch_anilist_data(query_anime, variables_anime)